disclaimer

 • Social security numbers of both parties

-• Parental information (this includes full names of parents and mother's maiden name)
+• Parental information (this includes full names of parents and the mother’s maiden name)

 • Payment of application fee (amount may vary across counties but ranges between $50 and $60).

-Note: There is a waiting period between application and issuance of a marriage license in Oklahoma.
+Note: In Oklahoma, there is a waiting period between applying for and receiving a marriage license.
 However, waiting periods can be waived under certain circumstances.

 Are Oklahoma Marriage Records Public?

 Yes, Oklahoma marriage records are public.
-In Oklahoma state, basic information like names of the married, marriage date, and location are accessible to the public.
-Oklahoma Open Records Act (OORA) governs the public right to access marriage records in the state.
-However, while the OORA provides the support structure for accessing marriage records in Oklahoma, the state imposes certain conditions to access marriage records.
+Basic information like the married couple’s names, the marriage date, and the location is accessible to the public in Oklahoma.
+The Oklahoma Open Records Act (OORA) governs the public right to access marriage records in the state.
+However, while the OORA provides the support structure for accessing marriage records in Oklahoma, the state imposes certain conditions for accessing marriage records:

-• Basic information such as names, marriage location, and date are open records that individuals can access.
+• Basic information such as names, marriage location, and date is open records that individuals can access.

 • Custodians may redact confidential information (such as residential address) for safety reasons.

-• To access confidential information, requesters must show proof of eligibility or demonstrate legitimate reasons for obtaining the marriage record.
+• To access confidential information, requesters may be required to provide proof of eligibility or demonstrate legitimate reasons for obtaining the marriage record.

 • Access to certified marriage records is subject to a fee.
 Hence, individuals must pay the required fees to cover the cost of making copies.